mobitel-ltd/matrix-cli/README.md

 ### Leave empty

 If you have rooms where you don't ever have at least one message and only one user inside is you, then it helps you to leave all of them at once.
 You can choose save all of them to a file after leaving, if you choose this after finish.

+### Leave all rooms with some user (for example - bot)

+Choose person you don't want to be with.
+Next - select rooms where he has been joined too and leave them.
+You can choose save all of them to a file after leaving, if you choose this after finish.

 ### Invite